Shop by Holiday

 5. Customers who are loyal to you should be targeted.

 Having new customers takes more time and money than getting returning customers, and this is particularly true during the holiday season.
-Engage loyal customers with unique online sales, in-store celebrations, and customised discounts and promotions to enable them to make holiday purchases.
+Engage loyal customers with unique online sales, in-store celebrations, and customized discounts and promotions to enable them to make holiday purchases.

 6. Deliver outstanding customer support